daronphang/coding_resources/databases/sql/data_types.md

-## Binary:
+### Binary
+Storing byte-arrays in SQL can be useful for storing large binary objects (documents, multimedia, images, etc).
+Can also be used to store hash values for faster searching/high-level analysis.
 Binary value in SQL Server is a series of bytes (byte-array).
 Different types include BINARY(1-8000), VARBINARY(1-8000) or VARBINARY(MAX).
 SQL displays binary values as hexadecimal values prefixed with "0x".

 https://sqlsunday.com/2017/01/09/binary-types/